-An alternative explanation for the lack of evidence that lowering elevated BP levels in acute stroke is beneficial may relate to the additional effects of BPV [27].
-Current hypertension guidelines predominantly focus on mean, usually casual, BP measurements, dismissing BPV as random and merely an obstacle to the reliable estimation of usual BP.
-However, on ambulatory or home BP monitoring, which are recommended for the diagnosis and management of hypertension [28], mean BP is found to vary substantially [29], with the extent of this variation associated with visit-to-visit variability in clinic BP [30].
-Indeed, there are many examples to support the potential importance of BPV for vascular risk [30].
-Firstly, the predictive value of estimated usual SBP and stroke risk falls with age [31], yet stroke incidence rises with age and the relative benefit of antihypertensive therapy is maintained in the elderly [32].
-Secondly, an increased early-morning surge in BP is predictive of stroke, but is poorly associated with mean BP [33].
-Thirdly, other causes of transient hypertension are recognised triggers of vascular events, including sympathetic overactivity and orthostatic hypertension [34].
-Fourthly, in the majority of studies, there is no threshold of baseline SBP below which vascular risk stops falling (though evidence for BP below 115/75mmHg is very limited) [31], with antihypertensive therapy reducing risk even at 'normal' baseline SBP [35].
-Fifthly, 'white-coat' hypertension, a common example of situational BPV, is associated with long-term target organ damage independent of mean BP [36].
-Sixthly, though hypertension is a recognised risk factor for vascular dementia, there is limited evidence of reduced dementia risk in trials of antihypertensive therapy.
-However, a trial of calcium channel blockers (CCB), which have the most consistent effect on reducing BPV [37, 38], has shown a substantial reduction in the incidence of dementia [39].
-Furthermore, in patients with Alzheimer's dementia BPV is increased compared to matched controls, with increased BPV being independently predictive of progressive cognitive decline in this patient group [40].
-Finally, specific group differences in stroke risk are not accounted for by mean BP alone, for example in black individuals [41].
+An alternative explanation for the lack of evidence that lowering elevated BP levels in acute stroke is beneficial may relate to the additional effects of BP variability (BPV).27 Current hypertension guidelines predominantly focus on mean, usually casual, BP measurements, dismissing BPV as random and merely an obstacle to the reliable estimation of usual BP.
+However, on ambulatory or home BP monitoring, which are recommended for the diagnosis and management of hypertension, 28 mean BP is found to vary substantially, 29 with the extent of this variation associated with visit-to-visit variability in clinic BP.30 Indeed, there are many examples to support the potential importance of BPV for vascular risk.
+30 First, the predictive value of estimated usual SBP and stroke risk falls with age, 31 yet stroke incidence rises with age and the relative benefit of antihypertensive therapy is maintained in the elderly.32 Second, an increased early-morning surge in BP is predictive of stroke, but is poorly associated with mean BP.33 Third, other causes of transient hypertension are recognised triggers of vascular events, including sympathetic overactivity and orthostatic hypertension.
+34 Fourth, in the majority of studies, there is no threshold of baseline SBP below which vascular risk stops falling (though evidence for BP below 115/75 mm Hg is very limited),31 with antihypertensive therapy reducing risk even at 'normal' baseline SBP.35 Fifth, 'white-coat' hypertension, a common example of situational BPV, is associated with long-term target organ damage independent of mean BP.
+Sixth, though hypertension is a recognised risk factor for vascular dementia, there is limited evidence of reduced dementia risk in trials of antihypertensive therapy.
+However, a trial of calcium channel blockers (CCB), which have the most consistent effect on reducing BPV,^{37 38} has shown a substantial reduction in the incidence of dementia.39 Furthermore, in patients with Alzheimer's dementia BPV is increased compared with matched controls, with increased BPV being independently predictive of progressive cognitive decline in this patient group.
+40 Finally, specific group differences in stroke risk are not accounted for by mean BP alone, for example, in black individuals.41